acmucsd-projects/wi25-ai-team-2/README.md

-## wi25-ai-team-2
+## WI25-AI-TEAM-2

+This project implements a "Second Brain" system — a personal AI assistant that answers questions based on your uploaded documents, with optional fallback support from Wikipedia.

 ---

-## Overview
+## Project Structure

-This project implements a "Second Brain" app with:
+### Backend (FastAPI + Ngrok)
-- Backend: FastAPI OCR + RAG pipeline prioritizing user docs over Wikipedia
+- OCR + RAG (Retrieval-Augmented Generation) pipeline
+- Prioritizes user-uploaded documents
+- Fallback to Wikipedia only when needed

+### Frontend (React Native + Expo)
+- Mobile/web interface
-- Frontend: React Native (Expo) app for file upload and querying
+- Supports file upload and natural language querying

 ---